 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.11 minutes getting to work every day.

-In terms of college education, the citizens of Brewster - Pateros rank slightly lower than the national average.
-14.21% of adults 25 and older in Brewster - Pateros have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Brewster - Pateros are slightly less educated than the national average of 21.84% for the average city or town: 14.21% of adults in Brewster - Pateros have a bachelor's degree or advanced degree

 The per capita income in Brewster - Pateros in 2022 was $23,225, which is low income relative to Washington and the nation.
 This equates to an annual income of $92,900 for a family of four.
 However, Brewster - Pateros contains both very wealthy and poor people as well.